nhselect/step1-training/content/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list/index.md

 > ﻿ ![](/img/em-3-05-Adding-delegates.jpg)
 > ﻿ ![](/img/em-3-06-Adding-delegates.jpg)
 >
-> If you would like to become an Educator / Manager for a Learner who already has an Educator / Manager, the Learner can add you (they can find out how in their User guide) and they will then automatically appear in your My Staff list
+> If you would like to become an Educator / Manager for a Learner who already has an Educator / Manager, the Learner can add you (they can find out how in their User guide) and they will then automatically appear in your My Staff List